pwittchen/java-flow-experiments/README.md

 --------------

 Inside `java9` directory I'm playing with native Java 9 Reactive Streams interfaces.
-In this setup, you need to have installed Java 9 from Oracle in the following path: `/usr/lib/jvm/java-9-oracle/` (it was tested under Ubuntu Linux 16.04).
+In this setup, you need to have installed Java 9 from Oracle in the following path: `/usr/lib/jvm/java-9-oracle/` (it was tested under Ubuntu Linux 16.04 LTS).
 Please use `java9/builder.sh` script to clean, compile and run the application.
 Call `./builder.sh -h` for help.
 You can also import this project in IntelliJ IDEA and do the same through IntelliJ IDEA.